Unity Mitford: Rumours of Hitler's baby

 In December 2007, Bright published an article in New Statesman stating that following a previous article on Unity Mitford, he had received a phone call from a Ms Val Hann, a member of the public, offering new information on the story.
 The caller said that during the war, her aunt, Betty Norton, had run Hill View Cottage, a private maternity hospital in Oxford where Mitford had been a client.
 According to Hann's family legend, passed from Betty to Val's mother and then on to Val herself, Mitford had checked into the hospital after her return to England where she had given birth to Hitler's child, who was subsequently placed for adoption.
 Bright states he was initially sceptical.

 Bright travelled to Wigginton where the current owner of Hill View confirmed that Norton had indeed run the cottage as a maternity hospital during the war.
 Bright met with elderly village resident Audrey Smith, whose sister had worked at Hill View.
 She confirmed seeing "Unity wrapped in a blanket and looking very ill" but insisted that she was there to recover from a nervous breakdown and not to give birth.

 Bright contacted Unity's sister Deborah who denounced the villager's gossip and claimed she could produce her mother's diaries to prove it.
 Bright returned to the National Archives where he found a file on Unity sealed under the 100-year rule.
 He received special permission to open it and discovered that in October 1941, while living at the family home in Swinbrook, she had been consorting with a married RAF test pilot – throwing doubt on her reported invalidity.

 Bright then abandoned the investigation, until he mentioned the story to an executive from Channel 4 who thought it was a good subject for a documentary film.
 Further investigation was then undertaken as part of the filming for Hitler's British Girl.
-This included a visit to an Oxfordshire register office, showing an abnormally large number of birth registrations at Hill View at that time, apparently confirming its use as a maternity hospital.
+This included a visit to an Oxfordshire register office, showing a large number of birth registrations at Hill View at that time, apparently confirming its use as a maternity hospital.
 No records were found for Mitford, although the records officer stated many births were not registered at this time.
 The publication of the article and the broadcast of the film the following week stimulated media speculation that Hitler's child could be living in the United Kingdom.

 In popular culture

 Unity, a play by John Mortimer depicting Mitford's time in Berlin, was broadcast on BBC2 on 20 March 1981.
 Unity was played by Lesley-Anne Down.

 Mitford is mentioned in the 1958 novella Breakfast at Tiffany's by Truman Capote.
 Rutherford ("Rusty") Trawler apparently was supposed to propose to Unity Mitford before the war, if Hitler had not.

+Mitford is portrayed by Shannon Watson in the 2025 historical drama series Outrageous.

 Mitford's connection with Adolf Hitler is the main subject of the novel Resolution by Adam Zerny.

-She is portrayed by Shannon Watson in the 2025 historical drama series Outrageous.